Street dogs in Bucharest: Death of Ionuț Anghel

 The situation escalated rapidly on 2 September 2013, when a four-year-old boy was attacked by a stray dog in the proximity of a park in Bucharest.
 The event caused an instant outcry in the Romanian society.
 His death led to a series of changes in the legislative framework that allowed the euthanasia of stray dogs in an easier manner.

 The child was playing together with his six-year-old brother, away from adult supervision.
 The two children were playing near private property, when a pack of dogs suddenly attacked the young boy.
 Since there were no adults around, his six-year-old brother ran away to get help from his grandmother (the woman was looking after them).
 By the time the grandmother arrived at the scene together with the police, the boy was found dead and disfigured in a bush.

 Two days later, it was revealed that the dog that bit the child was registered to an animal rights NGO.

 The reactions to his death were almost unanimously that of shock.
 The accident was listed as breaking news on news channels in Romania for multiple days.
 Protests were organized – both in favor of and against – the stray dogs euthanasia laws.
 After the mauling incident, gruesome retaliatory acts against stray dogs were reported — including disfigurement and burning puppies to death.

 The then President of Romania Traian Băsescu urged the legislature to establish a set of laws urgently.
 The Prime Minister of Romania stated that he would support the Stray Dogs Euthanasia Law.
 As a result of the death, an investigation was started; those found guilty by a court of law will be sanctioned according to penal law.

+Ilfov county

+The area surrounding the city of Bucharest continues to struggle with stray dogs.
+The problems escalated in January 2023, when a woman who was jogging in a field near Lacul Morii, near Chiajna, was attacked and killed by dogs.
+Following this incident, the authorities in Ilfov county have started a program to monitor all dogs from the area.